cristianortiz/react_basic_form/README.md

 # Simple form component in React

-simple app to create a Vet appointment for your pet, you can schedule any number of appointments and the app will show them in a side bar, also you can delete any of them
+simple app to create a Vet appointment for your pet, you can fill the form and schedule any number of appointments and the app will show them in a side bar, also you can delete any of them

 ## Highlights